 - i.
-It is not mandatory for Navita to withdraw her nomination in the said OPC. - ii.
-If she maintained her residential status she can still continue to be the nominee of the OPC.
+It is mandatory for Navita to withdraw her nomination in the said OPC. - ii.
+If she maintained her residential status she can continue to be the nominee of the OPC.

 Mr. Anil formed a One Person Company (OPC) on 16th April, 2018 for manufacturing electric cars.
 The turnover of the OPC for the financial year ended 31st March, 2019 was about 2.25 Crores.
 His friend Sunil wanted to invest in his OPC, so they decided to convert it voluntarily into a private limited company.
 Can Anil do so?
-(Nov' 19)/ (RTP May' 21)/ (Dec' 22)
+(Nov' 19)/ (RTP May' 21)

-As per Rule 3(7) of the Companies (Incorporation) Rules, 2014, an OPC can convert voluntarily into any kind of company except into a section 8 company.
+As per Rule 3(7) of the Companies (Incorporation) Rules, 2014, an OPC cannot convert voluntarily into any kind of company unless two years have expired from the date of its incorporation, except threshold limit (paid up share capital) is increased beyond fifty lakh rupees or its average annual turnover during the relevant period exceeds two crore rupees.
+The term relevant period means a period of immediately preceding 3 consecutive financial years.
 In the instant case, Mr. Anil formed an OPC on 16th April, 2018 and its turnover for the financial year ended 31st March, 2019 was Rs.
 2.25 Crores.
 Anil's friend Sunil wanted to invest and do decided to convert the OPC into a private company.
-As the OPC can at any time convert into any other form of company it can be converted.
+As two years have not lapsed nor the company did not fail to fulfil the limits for capital and turnover the company cannot be converted.